deeperdolphin/papers/EGR.md

 ### **9.1 Graph geometry and connectivity**

 The causal growth law generates directed acyclic graphs with modest but stable local connectivity.
-The undirected degree distribution narrows rapidly with increasing (N), and its mean settles near the value expected for an emergent four-dimensional structure.
+The undirected dEGGee distribution narrows rapidly with increasing (N), and its mean settles near the value expected for an emergent four-dimensional structure.

 [
 \langle k_{\rm undirected}\rangle \approx